oz/mdstat/README.md

 # Building

-You need [zig] 0.10.x to build this.
+You need [zig] 0.11 to build this.

 ```
 git clone https://git.cypr.io/oz/mdstat.git
 cd mdstat
-zig build -Drelease-safe=true
+zig build -Doptimize=ReleaseSafe
 ```

 This should produce the mdstat binary at: `./zig-out/bin/mdstat`